New York Press Club: Activities

 The organization promotes the freedom of the press.
 It has criticized decisions to shut down news sites.
 When U.S. Attorney Jeff Sessions vowed to review "media subpoenas" as an attempt to quell leaks in government, the club criticized the remarks as "a not-so-veiled shot across the bow at the news media" and suggested that journalists must not be intimidated by such threats.
 When CNN journalist Jim Acosta was singled out by then president-elect Donald Trump during a press conference, in which the reporter's questions went unanswered, the club wrote a letter to Trump in Acosta's defense.

-The current president is Jane Tillman Irving, who took office in 2018; she is retired from WCBS NewsRadio.
+The current president is David Cruz of Newsday, who took office in 2024.
 The foundation also offers scholarships to local journalism students.

 Award programs

 Awards are given in categories such as writing, editing, and video production.
 Its awards are often cited by publishers and newspapers and reporters.
 They include: